 Leaving the lake behind, the descent begins through rolling meadows and scattered boulders.
 The once-challenging ascents now feel effortless.
 With gravity on your side, the path feels lighter, allowing time to take in the beauty that may have been missed before.

+Retracing the Trail with a New Perspective: As the trail winds through the valley, wildflowers sway gently in the breeze.
+Small streams cut through the landscape, their waters glistening in the morning sun.
+The distant peaks stand tall, watching over the path that has shaped the journey.
 Crossing familiar ridges, the sights feel different now.
 The climb up was a test of endurance, but the way down was a time for reflection.
 Each turn in the trail holds a memory.
 The quiet forest paths, the challenge of rocky ascents, the endless sky stretching over the ridges.

-By midday, the vast green meadows of Arram Pathri come into view.
+Arriving Back at Arram Pathri: By midday, the vast green meadows of Arram Pathri come into view.
 The campsite is nestled in the heart of the valley, surrounded by grazing sheep and wooden Gujjar huts.
 The sound of a distant stream blends with the evening breeze, creating a peaceful atmosphere.

 As the sun dips behind the hills, the sky turns shades of orange and purple.
 Sitting by the tents, you take one last look at the mountains.
 The journey is not over yet, but something about today feels like a quiet goodbye to the wild.